flex-protocol/sui-flex-swap/README.md

 The `SellPool` entity has some similarity to `TokenPair`.

-* It has `ExchangeRateNumerator` and `ExchangeRateDenominator` properties, which represent the "exchange rate" of NFT (X Token) to Token Y. (Similar to `fixed-exchange-rate` branch version.)
+* It has `ExchangeRateNumerator` and `ExchangeRateDenominator` properties, which represent the "exchange rate" of NFT (X Token) to Y Token.
+(Similar to `fixed-exchange-rate` branch version.)
 * Implement a linear price curve (exponential curve will be implemented later).
     To do this, the pool needs a couple of properties: for every `PriceDeltaX_Amount` sold, the price of X Token increases by `PriceDeltaNumerator` / `PriceDeltaDenominator`.